bretsw/aect22-workshop/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# \#aectRTD workshop

-### Remembering You’re Just One in 11: An Introduction to Social Network Analysis
+# Remembering You’re Just One in 11: An Introduction to Social Network Analysis

 K. Bret Staudt Willet \| Florida State University